 and liberal studies

 in 2011.
-Zibers also received a Master of Public Affairs
+Zibers also received a Master of Public Administration

 degree in 2014 from Park.
 Prior to his promotion, Zibers served as coordinator for student engagement within the Office of Student Life

 at Park from 2013-15.
 Read more about French and Zibers at www.park.edu/news/2015/11/french-zibers-appointed-to-park-positions.html

 Vernal Cole, adjunct instructor of accounting

 at Park University’s Camp Pendleton (Calif.)
 Marine Corps Base Campus Center